nmwsharp/recipes/content/post/Soondubu Tofu Stew.md

 Heat oil in a 2 to 3 quart saucepan until shimmering.
 Add pork belly and cook, stirring constantly, until just cooked through, about 1 minute.
 Add scallion whites, garlic, and chopped kimchi.
 Cook, stirring constantly, until fragrant, about 1 minute.

 Add kimchi juice, gochujang, and soy sauce.
 Cook until vegetables are well-coated in even layer of sauce.
-Add strained broth, kochukaru, and soft.
+Add strained broth, gochugaru, and tofu.
 Stir gently and heat until boiling.
-Season to taste with more kochukaru or soy sauce if desired.
+Season to taste with more gochugaru or soy sauce if desired.
 Remove from heat and add eggs. sprinkle with scallion greens.
 Serve immediately while still boiling, gently stirring eggs into the broth.